mlodewijck/pyuegc/README.md

 # pyuegc
-A pure Python implementation of the Unicode algorithm for breaking strings of text (i.e., code point sequences) into **extended grapheme clusters** (“user-perceived characters”) as specified in UAX #29, “Unicode Text Segmentation.”
+A pure-Python implementation of the Unicode algorithm for breaking strings of text (i.e., code point sequences) into **extended grapheme clusters** (“user-perceived characters”) as specified in UAX #29, “Unicode Text Segmentation.”
 This package conforms to version&nbsp;16.0 of the Unicode standard, released in September&nbsp;2024, and has been rigorously tested against the official [Unicode test file](https://www.unicode.org/Public/16.0.0/ucd/auxiliary/GraphemeBreakTest.txt) to ensure accuracy.

 ### Installation and updates
 To install the package, run: